n1khilnick/starbucks-landing-page-clone/README.md

 - Responsive navigation menu
 - Hero section with background image
-- JavaScript functionality to change hero background image on button click
+- JavaScript functionality to dynamically change the hero background image when the user clicks on the image buttons representing the Frappuccino cups below.

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript

-## Getting Started

-To get a local copy of this project up and running, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/starbucks-landing-clone.git`
-2. Navigate to the project directory: `cd starbucks-landing-clone`
-3. Open `index.html` in your preferred web browser.

-## Usage

-Feel free to use this project as a starting point for your own landing page projects.
-Customize the styles, content, and functionalities to suit your needs.

-## Contributing

-Contributions are welcome!
-If you find any issues or improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---